 Can I book the cruise directly with Royal Caribbean/through a third-party travel site/from a shady guy in a van in a back alley, and still participate in JoCo Cruise Crazy’s exclusive activities?

 There are also a number of credit card and other discount vouchers that, for contractual reasons, are not redeemable for JoCo Cruise Crazy.
-The ONLY discounts available for JCCC4 are for those who attended JCCC3, children under the age of 3, and for anyone who books before June 26, 2013 ($60 off per berth).
+The ONLY discounts available for JCCC5 are for those who attended JCCC4, children under the age of 3, and for anyone who books before xxx,xxx, 2015 ($xx off per berth).

 The markup we apply to the “regular” cruise fare is what enables us to bring awesome entertainers every year, and to pay everyone who works the very long hours necessary to organize and operate JoCo Cruise Crazy.
 Also, the more people we have in our official group, the easier it is for us to commandeer rooms and spaces on the ship for cool stuff and activities.

 So while we understand the desire to get the super-bestest available price possible, we hope you can understand our reasoning.
-After all, if you just wanted to go on a “normal” Caribbean cruise, you wouldn’t be here.
+After all, if you just wanted to go on a “normal” Caribbean cruise, you wouldn’t be reading this FAQ.
 And if we didn’t apply a markup, there’s no possible way we could even put together JoCo Cruise Crazy.
 Which would give many people a sad.

 Technically that’s not a question.
 But yes, yes it is.
-It’s a six night cruise on a giant frigging boat.
+It’s an eight night cruise on a giant frigging boat.
 Also, you probably have to fly there on an airplane.
-That said, we work hard to make it as affordable as possible—JCCC4 is actually less expensive than JCCC3, and much less expensive than comparable fan/music cruises.
-(And, of course, NONE of them have Jonathan Coulton) The markup to Royal Caribbean’s prices covers our costs to bring all this talent on board (which includes their cabins, airfare, etc.), pay staff to help things run smoothly, and put on A BUNCH OF CONCERTS AND A WHOLE MESS OF FANTASTIC ACTIVITIES FOR YOU.
+That said, we work hard to make it as affordable as possible.
+Although JCCC5 is moderately more expensive than JCCC4, it’s comparable to JCCC3.
+And on a per-night basis, JCCC5 is actually less expensive.
+JCCC is also less expensive than most other comparable fan/music cruises.
+(And, of course, NONE of them have Jonathan Coulton!)
+The markup to Royal Caribbean’s prices covers our costs to bring all this talent on board (which includes their cabins, airfare, etc.), pay staff to help things run smoothly, and put on A BUNCH OF CONCERTS AND A WHOLE MESS OF FANTASTIC ACTIVITIES FOR YOU.

 We confess that we’re hoping to make some profit from this trip; it will be a great deal of fun of course, but we are all professional entertainment people, this is our job, and it takes an awful lot of our time and energy to put it all together.
 If it makes you feel any better, there is always the possibility that not enough people will come, and we will lose our metaphorical and literal shirts!